metauni/metauni.github.io/about/index.md

 At metauni we value contact between human intelligence and Nature, which in virtual worlds mainfests in several forms including generative environments like [Songspires](https://www.metauni.org/songspires) that are the result of long-running computations with unpredictable and beautiful consequences, and artificially intelligent agents.

+## History

+We started running events in Roblox in early 2021 due to COVID lockdowns in Melbourne, Australia.
+While Zoom enabled us to continue to run seminars and interact mathematically, we quickly found that we don't like it.
+For reasons that are hard to explain but easy to experience, interacting in a 3D virtual world (done right) really is much better than attending an event in Zoom.
+The early crowd at metauni were University of Melbourne students and lecturers, but the community is now much broader.

+> I really keenly feel that the 3D world adds a new dimension to the social interaction (since you are fixed in space in Zoom, I guess it actually adds three new dimensions).
+Just the fact that I can stand next to someone, even without saying a word, is a kind of connection that is really lacking in Zoom.
+Roblox events feel much more socially natural to me than video calls do (even without video).
+Imagine an in-person meeting, but instead of being free to move physically, you are strapped into a chair with your head facing forward.
+All of the other attendees have the same constraints.
+You proceed to inject your discussion into one another.
+That's what Zoom feels like in comparison to Roblox. -- a student

+In 2021 metauni was an experiment with running events in virtual worlds: we ran [nine events](https://metauni.org/posts/events/events) across the year, each lasting for a few hours.
+From late 2021 through 2022 metauni became focused on seminars: we ran 59 "metauni days" consisting of 1-1.5hr seminars every Thursday (an average of around six seminars each time).
+The [tech stack](/about/tech) matured across the year into a set of reliable and capable tools for running seminars on Roblox.

+## Supporting metauni

+If you believe that what we're trying to do is worthwhile, support us:

+* Start or participate in a seminar (proposals for new seminars are welcome).
+* Contribute to one of our open source projects (submit a pull request, or say Hi on the [Discord](https://discord.gg/9yBaAxPSK8) in `#metauni-dev`).
+* Tell other people about metauni (we're pretty bad at marketing, help lol).

+Since the work on the technical underpinnings of metauni has expanded in scope (e.g. with replays and AI agents) we are starting to apply for grants from philanthropic sources in order to fund some part-time work on the open-source projects.
+We believe some of these (like metaboard) will be foundational technologies for academic communities making the move to virtual worlds, and will have a significant impact.
+If you know of sources we should apply to, please <a target="_blank" href="mailto:admin@metauni.org">get in touch by email</a>.

 ## Why Roblox?

 Roblox is a utility platform for large-scale 3D social environments (see [Baszucki keynote](https://www.youtube.com/watch?v=G00GlCJc0mU) and their [SEC S-1 filing](https://www.sec.gov/Archives/edgar/data/1315098/000119312520298230/d87104ds1.htm)).
 We chose Roblox because of its massive user base and accessibility on a wide array of platforms (43 million daily active users as of early 2021) and user-friendly tooling supported by many tutorials (Roblox Studio).
 It's remarkable that you can deploy an attractive 3D world with 100 simultaneous multiplayer users for free, in minutes, from your laptop.
 While you can make ugly things with Roblox, you can make [beautiful](https://www.roblox.com/games/3158922185/Toyokawa-Inari-Shrine-Showcase) [things](https://www.roblox.com/games/7056870928/Ancient-Machine-SHOWCASE) [too](https://www.roblox.com/games/6524322789/Garden-Of-Hestia-SHOWCASE).